jonemo/blog.jonasneubert.com/_posts/2019-10-27-what-is-a-plc-and-how-do-i-talk-python-to-id.md

 date: October 27, 2019
 ---

+*This post is part 1 of a series.
+Scroll down for a table of contents.*

 If you've found your way to this blog, chances are that you already know that I've given a few conference talks about Python and factory automation.
 **Why am I doing this?**